mit-nlp/MITIE/README.md

 ### Initial Setup

-If you obtained MITIE by cloning the main repository then you must first fetch the submodules (dlib).
-Do this by running `fetch_submodules.sh`.
-Second, before you can run the provided examples you will need to download the trained model files which you can do by running:
+Before you can run the provided examples you will need to download the trained model files which you can do by running:
 ```
 make MITIE-models
 ```